mhcrnl/ogcalc/doc/ogcalc.rst

 widget tree containing the widget passed as the first argument to the signal handler.
-Once :c:data:`xml` has been set, :c:func:`glade_xml_get_widget` may be used to obtain pointers to the :c:type:`GtkWidget`s stored in the widget tree.
+Once :c:data:`xml` has been set, :c:func:`glade_xml_get_widget` may be used to obtain pointers to the :c:type:`GtkWidget` instances stored in the widget tree.

 Compared with the pure C GTK+ application, the code is far simpler, and the signal handlers no longer need to get their data as structures